 - 1/2 teaspoon baking soda

 - 3/4 cup barley flour (or whole wheat pastry flour) but gluten-free flour works great in this recipe too!

 - 1 cup / 175 grams / 6.2 oz chocolate chips or grinded dark chocolate (at least 75% cacao)

 - Blend the black beans and date syrup in a food processor until smooth.
 Add and pulse in the remaining ingredients until well blended.
 Place in a baking mold with parchment baking paper.
 Bake at 350 °F for 25-35 minutes until a fork or toothpick comes out clean.
 Let the brownies cool down completely and serve.

-I used coconut flour as decoration, but that is totally unnecessary.
+I used coconut flour as decoration, but that is totally optional.

 All photos and content are copyright protected.
 Please do not use my photos or recipes without prior written permission.
 Thank you!